skkodz/Network-Management/README.md

 ## Get-TreeSize.ps1
 Basic PowerShell script to display the size of a directory tree in GB.
 Accepts the optional parameter *-path*, otherwise defaults to the current directory.

+## ManageLogging.ps1
+Script to get and set the logging parameters from vSphere servers within a cluster.
+Requires PowerCLI to run.

 ## check_disk_space.sh
 Script to check and alert on disk space usage, if it goes above a threshold.
 The threshold defaults to 90% and will output a warning if the disk space is # greater or equal to the threshold, unless it was previously recorded (in the STATE_FILE) as that value, of the figure drops below the threshoold when previously above it (recovery).
 Ideal for using in a cron job, e.g. to run every 5 minutes: